 December 2, 2019 ~ Blues producer, promoter Jacques Morgantini passed away ~ Married to Marcelle Morgantini.
 The duo served as producers and promoters of previously underrated and little- or unrecorded American blues artists including Andrew Odom, Willie Kent, Luther Guitar Junior Johnson, Eddy Clearwater, Magic Slim, and John Littlejohn ~ Morgantini was born in 1924

 December 2, 2019 ~ James Cavallo, commonly known as R&B saxophonist Jimmy Cavallo, passed away in Pompano Beach, Florida, USA ~ Shortly after his discharge from the Army, around the end of World War II, founded the Jimmy Cavallo Quartet, one of the first white R&B blues bands, playing originals as well as covers of Wynonie Harris and Louis Jordan.
 Best known for fronting Jimmy Cavallo & his House Rockers, noted for appearing in the 1956 film Rock Rock Rock playing The Big Beat and the film's title track Rock Rock Rock.
-The band is also noted for being the first white band to play the Apollo Theater in Harlem promoting the movie ~ Cavallo was born in 1927
+The band is also noted for being the first white band to play the Apollo Theatre in Harlem promoting the movie ~ Cavallo was born in 1927

 December 2, 2016 ~ Chelsea Faith Dolan, commonly known as electronic music producer, DJ, radio host Cherushii, passed away in Oakland, California, USA ~ Classically trained.
 Champion of women in electronic music.
-Starting in the early 2010s released a number of EPs and a sole full-length album, the acclaimed Memory Of Water, before dying at age 33 in a fire in an venue where she was to perform that night ~ Dolan was born in 1983
+Starting in the early-2010s released a number of EPs and a sole full-length album, the acclaimed Memory Of Water, before dying at age 33 in a fire in an venue where she was to perform that night ~ Dolan was born in 1983

 December 2, 2013 ~ Murvin Junior Smith, commonly known as singer Junior Murvin, passed away in Port Antonio, Jamaica ~ Known for songs such as Solomon, Miss Kushie, and Police & Thieves.
 The latter would be covered by the Clash on their debut album.
 Worked with Sonia Pottinger, the Hippy Boys, the Mighty Falcons, the Tornadoes, Lee Scratch Perry, Joe Gibbs, Alvin Ranglin, Errol Thompson, Mikey Dread, Henry Jujo Lawes, Prince Jammy, King Tubby, and others ~ Smith was born ca.1946